 If an incisional technique is recommended, an incision is made along the upper eyelid crease.
 This exposes the eyelid tissues and muscles for adjustment.
 In some cases, part of the eyelid muscle may be removed, and the eyelid tissue positioned upwards to achieve a lifting effect.

 Your doctor might ask you to sit up to assess the amount of eyelid opening.
 This is to check the symmetry of both eyelids.
 Minimal adjustments may be made if required.

 Finally, the wound is sutured either to blend into your existing eyelid crease, or to form a double eyelid crease, if that is requested.

-Surgical procedures can be done under local anaesthesia.
+Surgical procedures can be done under local anesthesia.
 If you have a very low pain threshold, sedation is also an option.
-While asleep, you’ll feel little to no pain.
+While in sedation, you’ll feel little to no pain.
 However, do note that you will be woken up to complete the eyelid height assessment afterwards.